Grace Poe: Role in father's 2004 presidential campaign

 In 2003, Poe's father Fernando Jr. announced that he was entering politics, running for president of the Philippines in the upcoming election.
 He ran under the Koalisyon ng Nagkakaisang Pilipino (KNP), the opposition coalition against President Gloria Macapagal Arroyo, who was seeking reelection.
 Poe returned to the Philippines to help him campaign, but returned to the United States afterward.

 Fernando Jr. was rushed to the hospital after a stroke later that year.
 Grace immediately returned to the Philippines, only to arrive shortly after her father had died on December 14, 2004.
-Following her father's death, Poe and her family decided to return permanently to the Philippines on April 8, 2005 to be with her widowed mother.
+Following her father's death, Poe and her family decided to return permanently to the Philippines on April 8, 2005, to be with her widowed mother.

 MTRCB Chairwoman (2010–2012)

 In the 2010 general election, Poe served as a convenor of Kontra Daya.
 She also became honorary chairperson of the FPJ for President Movement (FPJPM), the group which was organized to pressure her father to run in 2004, continuing the movement's social relief programs for the less fortunate.
 On October 10, 2010, President Benigno Aquino III appointed Poe to serve as chairwoman of the Movie and Television Review and Classification Board (MTRCB).
-She was sworn in on October 21, 2010, at the Malacañang Palace and was later reappointed by President Aquino for another term on October 23, 2011.
+She was sworn in on October 21, 2010, at the Malacañang Palace and was later reappointed by President Benigno Aquino III for another term on October 23, 2011.

 While at the MTRCB, Poe had advocated for a "progressive" agency which would have enabled the television and film industries to help the Philippine economy, with her tenure being marked by an emphasis on diplomacy.
 At the beginning of her term, Poe instigated the implementation of a new ratings system for television programs, which she said was "designed to empower parents to exercise caution and vigilance with the viewing habits of their children".
 This was complemented by the implementation of a new ratings system for movies—a system which closely follows the new television ratings system—at the end of her term.

 The MTRCB under Poe's tenure also implemented policies and programs to promote "intelligent viewing", such as promulgating the implementing rules and regulations for the Children's Television Act of 1997 some fifteen years after its passage, and enforcing restrictions on the type of viewing material that can be shown on public buses.
 Despite this thrust, Poe has spoken out against restrictions on freedom of expression, preferring self-regulation to censorship.
 During this time, she encouraged the creation of new cinematic output through the reduction of review fees despite cuts to its budget, and has promoted the welfare of child and female actors.